github0013/google_speech_v2/README.md

 # Google Speech API v2 gem

-This gem lets you to record your voice from microphone (for fixed amount of seconds) and gets back with the voice text.
+This gem lets you record your voice from microphone (for a fixed amount of seconds) and gets you back with the voice text.

 ## References
 * https://github.com/gillesdemey/google-speech-v2